 At the same time, such data becomes obsolete at an unprecedented rate.
 This, therefore, means that companies that are unable to extract useful, actionable insights from the collected data fast enough may struggle to deliver desirable customer experiences across all touchpoints.

-Fortunately, technological advances have led to robust and reliable public web scraping solutions.
+Fortunately, technological advances have led to robust and reliable public web scraping solutions, such as scraping with Python.
 These tools have in-built capabilities to address most of these challenges.

 For instance, they undertake large-scale data extraction, convert the unstructured data into structured data, access relevant websites without getting blocked, deliver location-specific data, and handle any website changes.
 Additionally, some solutions feature web crawlers that scour the internet looking for real-time data, which the web scraper then extracts.

 Web scraping, therefore, eases data collection and organization, which, in effect, also simplifies data analysis.
-In this regard, companies and marketers should invest in public web scraping technology provided by reliable service providers.
+In this regard, companies and marketers should invest in public web scraping technology, such web scraping API, provided by reliable service providers.
 Such an investment will ensure that they are on top of existing and emerging data, especially regarding data-driven digital marketing.

 Big data, which relates to large data sets on human behavior and preferences, offers actionable insights that influence business decisions.
 For instance, it enables a company to segment its target audience.
 It can then develop tailored data-driven digital marketing campaigns that appeal to the segment’s preferences and interests.
 Simply, big data facilitates personalization and marketing strategy formulation.